bluething/learn-java/javathreadmodel/README.md

 I prefer to implement Runnable interface.
 By implementing Runnable, your thread class does not need to inherit Thread, making it free to inherit a different class.
 Classes should be extended only when they are being enhanced or adapted in some way.

+###### Multiple thread?

+What if we have multiple thread start at the same time?
+All those threads share the CPU.

+What if we want our main thread to finish last?
+We can use [`sleep()`](https://github.com/bluething/learnjava/blob/main/javathreadmodel/src/main/java/io/github/bluething/java/threadmodel/MultipleThreadDemo.java) with enough time.
+The question is how long enough main thread should wait?
+How can one thread know when another thread has ended?
+Using `isAlive()`.
+Or we can use [`join()`](https://github.com/bluething/learnjava/blob/main/javathreadmodel/src/main/java/io/github/bluething/java/threadmodel/MultipleThreadWithJoinDemo.java).
+This method waits until the thread on which it is called terminates.